bryanl/ksgen/README.md

 # ksgen

-Generate `k8s.libsonnet` and `k.libsonnet` given a patch to a Kubernetes swagger file.
+Generate `k8s.libsonnet` and `k.libsonnet` given a path to a Kubernetes swagger file.

 ```text
 Usage of ksgen: